viewedlobster/verona/sample/subt/subt.md

 o ⊢ C[A...] iff
     classname(o) == C    ∧    forall o', i.   o' ⊢ classarg(o, i)   <=>   o' ⊢ Ai

+// o is something that we apply to a type, and get an object of another type o ⊢ ∀X. t   iff
+    forall T.
+        o[T] ⊢ t[T/X]
+    // relates a relation R on X to a relation R'
+    // (R, R')

 o ⊢ A[X...] where B   iff
     ∃T... . concrete(T)   ∧
             o ⊢ A[T.../X...]   ∧
             ∃o'.   o' ⊢ B[T.../X...]

 // what is a concrete type?